These are certainly important but the descriptions you give your products also play a vital role when you optimize your product feeds.

-These will crawl your feed to determine if your listing is relevant for different search queries.
-The keywords you use in both your title and description field play a role in Google determining that relevancy.
-That’s why it’s important to add accurate keywords to not only you title, but your description as well.
+Search engines will crawl your feed to determine if your listing is relevant for different search queries.
+The keywords you use in both your title and description field play a vital role in Google determining that relevancy.
+That’s why it’s important to add accurate keywords to not only your title, but your description as well.

 This process works similarly to SEO, so the description structure has to make sense too.
 Finding effective and relevant long-tail keywords can dramatically increase your chances of ranking highly on search engines.

 Secondly, an attention-grabbing, well-written product description can draw in your visitors and convince them to convert into paying customers.
 When you have hundreds of products with similar design or function, it can be a challenge to write unique, engaging and good quality descriptions.

 Therefore, keep your descriptions short, high-quality and free from fluff - while still explaining to the customer what it is and how it works.

 How to optimize your Google Descriptions